robertbasic/pugdebug/README.md

 The `Host` setting should be the IP address of the machine on which pugdebug runs.
 In most cases it is perfectly fine to leave this field blank.

-The `Port` setting is the port number on which Xdebug will attempt to connect to the machin on which pugdebug runs.
+The `Port` setting is the port number on which Xdebug will attempt to connect to the machine on which pugdebug runs.
 The default port is `9000`.

 The `IDE Key` setting allows to filter out messages from Xdebug based on this value.